yuyuyak/sensors-lxpanel-plugin-ebuild/README.md

 Ebuild, manifest and patch to allow installation of Dan Amlund Thomsen's lm-sensors plugin for lxpanel on Funtoo/Gentoo.

-- here is his git for it: https://github.com/danamlund/sensors-lxpanel-plugin (ebuild d/l's source auto- matically from his web page).
+- here is his git for it: https://github.com/danamlund/sensors-lxpanel-plugin (ebuild d/l's source automatically from his web page).

 I was missing the fan speed from my now discarded Gnome panel, thanks to Mr. Thomsen I now am missing only the bloat.